egpivo/egpivo.github.io/about.md

 <h4 class="list-group-item-heading">SpatPCA</h4>
 <p class="list-group-item-text">An R package facilitates regularized principal component analysis by (1) seeking the dominant patterns (eigenfunctions), which can be smooth and localized; (2)
-computing spatial prediction (Kriging) at new locations; (3) suitable for either regularly or irregularly spaced data;
+computing spatial prediction (Kriging) at new locations; (3) suitable for either regularly or irregularly spaced data, including 1D, 2D, and 3D;
 (4) using the alternating direction method of multipliers (ADMM) algorithm.
 </p>
 <br />